 By day the pace slows.
 Daytime visitors glimpse the past: the culture, customs, architecture and languages of Spanish, Cuban, Italian and Eastern European immigrants who helped turn Tampa into the Cigar City a century ago.

-“The truth is there’s a number of different Ybors,’’ says Joe Howden, an artist and Ybor City activist who co-owns the Official Ghost Tour Ybor City.
+“The truth is there’s a number of different Ybors,’’ says Joe Howden, an artist and Ybor City activist.

 There’s the history side, the arts/design/creative side, the growing office and business presence, the nighttime entertainment carnival.